Deficiency Breakdown: Sinkholes

 • Improper foundations or subgrade where properties are built (example, properties built on top of abandoned dumpsites or where trees have been buried),

-• Or from natural voids based on underground Karst features.
 Karst is described as underground layers of materials such as limestone, dolomite or gypsum that dissolve over time from water.
 Karst features like caves are more common in some areas than others, and those areas (like Kentucky) deal with considerably more sinkholes.

-What You Should Do if You Suspect a Sinkhole is Forming?
+What Should You Do if You Suspect a Sinkhole is Forming?

 Catch Basins and Sinkholes